vekp/3d-printing/README.md

 <figure>
     <img src="assets/img/chin_rest_prototype.jpg" alt="A violin with a white chin rest"/>
-    <figcaption>The chin rest finally finished and installed on the violin.</figcaption>
+    <figcaption>First completed chin rest installed on the violin.</figcaption>
 </figure>

 After spending most of the day post-processing my first prototype, I glued some felt to the bottom and attached it to Tiana's violin, just in time to pick her up from school and take her to her violin lesson with Hilary.
 I mentioned the roughness of the surface, and Hilary suggested that she could cover it with a cloth facemask.
 It worked!
 I planned to repeat the process and create several different styles for her to try, so she could find the she would be most comfortable with.